FluentBit Configuration

 Preserve_Key Off

-FluentBit uses a Lua script (flatten-event.lua) to route workflow and task events to the correct database tables.
+FluentBit uses Lua script (flatten-event.lua) to route events and PostgreSQL output plugin.

 -